-edu othe end imb bloyees are encouraged to keep abreast of the latest trends in cation, to grow professionally, and to work cooperatively with er professionals both inside and outside the College.
+edu othe end bloyees are encouraged to keep abreast of the latest trends in cation, to grow professionally, and to work cooperatively with er professionals both inside and outside the College.
 To this , employees may make professional trips from time to time.
-Re- ursement for such trips will be made within established guide- s and budget constraints. be e ployees whose duties require travel within the College will also entitled to reimbursement consistent with the College's proce- es and guidelines for faculty and staff.
-Professional Trips pert bloyees will be allowed to attend professional meetings that ain to their respective areas of responsibility, subject to the fol- ng criteria: 1.
+Re- ursement for such trips will be made within established guide- s and budget constraints. be e bloyees whose duties require travel within the College will also entitled to reimbursement consistent with the College's proce- es and guidelines for faculty and staff.
+Professional Trips Employees will be allowed to attend professional meetings that pertain to their respective areas of responsibility, subject to the fol- lowing criteria: 1.
 The money to be expended falls within the budget amounts previously approved by the Board.
 Funds will be provided in the budget for the purpose of underwriting the cost of travel and per diem expenses on a departmental basis.
 2. The trip is approved by the immediate supervisor, appropriate vice president, provost, or the District President.
 Reimbursement Employees will be reimbursed for reasonable travel expenses in accordance with the College's business procedures.
 In-District Travel For purposes of the in-College travel policy, the following defini- tions will apply: 1.
 Employees will be defined as full-time employees of the Col- lege.
 2. Multiple assignments will be defined as assignments that in any one day require the employee to start the workday at one location and travel to a subsequent location(s) to meet the College's needs.
 The concept of multiple assignments refers to a full-time assignment only and specifically excludes the part-time overload or extra service assignment that may be worked by full-time employees.
-3. any one day require the employee to start the workday at one location and travel to a subsequent location(s) to meet the College's needs.
-The concept of multiple assignments refers to a full-time assignment only and specifically excludes the part-time overload or extra service assignment that may be
+3. Committee and special assignments will be defined as being integral to the operation of the College.
+These assignments are established by the vice president, provost, or District President; examples are curriculum advisory board, all Col- lege council meetings, and search committees.
+Coll ployees who serve on College committees or serve on special ege assignments will be reimbursed at the standard approved per mile in accordance with the College's business proce- es.